 Purchase vouchers for dinner and a movie at the nearby restaurants listed at the theater and then exchange them for movie tickets at the box office.
 Buy your tickets in advance.
 Since seats in the Labia are limited, popular movies sell out in advance.

 12. Eat Your Way Through A Food Tour

 Food tours are a great way for tourists to learn the culinary ropes of a city.
 With this in mind, we participated in an eight-hour food tour operated by Cape Town Food & Wine Tours.

 This tour took us around town with stops for coffee, samosas, beer, chocolate, biltong and cheese.
 We also learned about the city’s different neighborhoods while sharing laughs with our tour guide and the other food tour attendees.

-Pro Tip: Schedule a food tour early in your visit so that you can get restaurant tips for your time in Cape Town.
+Schedule a food tour early in your visit so that you can get restaurant tips for your time in Cape Town.

-13. Drive Down a Wine Route
+13. Drive Down A Wine Route

 The Western Cape grows a lot of wine, and most of it is of good to excellent quality.
 Although we bought a lot of wine at the local grocery store during our Cape Town visit, we drank the best South African wine along the area’s ten wine routes.
 Yes, the Western Cape has ten different wine routes.

 We managed to hit five of these wine routes during our visit including Stellenbosch, Paarl, Franschhoek, Durbanville and Crostantia.
 We loved them all, though Stellenbosch, with its grand vineyard estates and incredible, world-class reds, was our favorite.

 Consider an overnight, or better yet a multi-night, visit to the Cape Winelands.
 Though the routes are a short drive from Cape Town, you’ll surely want to stay longer to enjoy the great restaurants and wonderful wine.